vapor-community/sendgrid/README.md

 }
 ```

-Once installed, you can send emails using the following format:
+Now you can send simple emails using the following format:

 ```Swift
 let email = Email(from: …, to: …, subject: …, body: …)